A Bitter Day

 "A Bitter Day" is a song recorded by South Korean singer Hyuna featuring Yong Jun-hyung and G.NA for her debut extended play Bubble Pop!
 (2011).
 It was released as the lead single from the EP by Cube Entertainment and Universal Music on June 30, 2011.
-The lyrics were written by Choi Kyu-sung and Yong Jun-hyung.

 Composition

 The lyrics were written by Choi Kyu-sung and Yong Jun-hyung.

 Release

 On June 29, it was announced that Hyuna would be releasing a digital single, the only ballad song from her debut EP Bubble Pop!.

 The single, which features Cube Entertainment label-mates G.NA and BEAST's Yong Jun-hyung was released on June 30, 2011.